kestra-io/docs/content/blogs/2023-08-05-iceberg-for-aws-users.md

 ### Bulk data ingestion

 So far, we've been inserting data into our table row by row.
-However, data lakes are typically used for big data, which is processed in bulk via batch or streaming jobs.
+However, data lakes are typically used for big data processed via batch or streaming jobs.

 There are two common patterns of ingesting data to existing Iceberg tables: inserts and upserts.
 Both of them require loading data into a different (temporary) table before being ingested to the final destination via a separate query.